-What is GDPR and what does it mean for HR?
+What is GDPR and how does it affect HR?

 GDPR applies to the processing of personal data wholly or partly by automated means as well as to non-automated processing, if it is part of a structured filing system, which includes Human Resource Management, Payroll Administration and Employee file contacts database containing personal data but also, sending promotional emails, posting/putting a photo of a person on a website, storing IP addresses or MAC addresses and video recording (CCTV).